-Today, thousands of migrants are on the Mexican side of the border, where the Mexican Red Cross is providing aid and helping migrants speak with their loved ones back home.
-Many asylum seekers have been recently admitted to the U.S., where local organizations are working to safely house them as their cases make their way through the courts, which can be a lengthy process.
+Today, thousands of migrants are on the Mexican side of the border, where the Mexican Red Cross is providing aid and helping them speak with their loved ones back home.
+Many asylum seekers have also been recently admitted to the U.S., where local organizations are working to safely house them as their cases make their way through the courts, which can be a lengthy process.
 It's important to note that those at risk of being persecuted in their own country have the right to seek asylum under international law.

 Supporting Nonprofits at the U.S.-Mexico Border